Research Performance Progress Report (RPPR) or Award Continuation

 - Please reach out to your departmental support staff to begin work on RPPR development six to eight weeks prior to the due date.
 Coordination with subrecipients may require more time, so plan accordingly.

 ERA Commons IDs – Please be advised that all individuals with faculty, postdoc, undergraduate, or graduate roles participating in NIH-funded projects for at least one person month (160 hours) are required to have an eRA Commons ID and be listed in the participants section of the RPPR.
 Additionally, these individuals will be responsible for entering required data in the Commons Personal Profile, e.g., Birth date, Gender, Race/Ethnicity, U.S. Citizenship Status, etc. (View video guidance on filling out the Personal Profile here.)
 Note that questions on gender, disabilities, race and ethnicity must be completed, but one of the acceptable responses is: “Do Not Wish to Provide.”
 Please also note that our office will not be able to submit the NIH Progress Reports if participating Graduate or Undergraduate students do not have NIH Commons IDs and if their Commons profiles are incomplete.
-To request an ERA Commons ID, email the the following information to the appropriate UMass Amherst NIH contact:
+To request an eRA Commons ID, contact the R&E Help Desk with the information below:

-Type of account needed (i.e., PI, Postdoc, Graduate Student, and Assist):
+- Type of account needed (i.e., PI, Postdoc, Graduate Student, Assist):

 If the individual is no longer at UMass Amherst, please provide a current forwarding email address.
 This is required for the registration process.